thedrakesng/thedrakesng.github.io/_posts/2025-07-05-The-AI-License.md

 The question "Will AI take my job?" has become a familiar hum of anxiety in the modern workforce.
 For many, the ultimate safe harbor has always been a professional license—a shield of education, ethics, and law that separates a professional from a hobbyist.
 But as algorithms begin to perform tasks in medicine, law, and engineering, the shield is starting to look less like a solid barrier and more like a permeable membrane.

 While headlines often focus on replacement, the current reality is one of **augmentation**.
-AI is a powerful assistant, not a successor.
+For now, in most licensed jobs, AI is a powerful assistant, not a successor.
 In law, it reviews thousands of contracts for key clauses, but a human lawyer builds the case strategy.
 In medicine, it flags anomalies in an MRI scan, but a human radiologist makes the final diagnosis and consults with the patient.

-This distinction is not a temporary phase; it is the direct result of what a professional license truly represents.
+But how long will AI remain as assists?
 To understand when—or if—AI will fully replace licensed professionals, we must first ignore the technology and ask a more fundamental question: **Why do licenses exist?**

 The answer rests on three foundational pillars.